 The Council has invested approximately £5.5 million to improve social workers terms and conditions, increase numbers of family practitioners, and business support officers to support social workers, and to increase rates to ensure enough agency staff to cover vacancies.
 I am delighted that 20 overseas workers will join us in September to strengthen the workforce.
 Recruitment and retention continues to be a priority.
-We are focussed on ensuring that the package we offer staff thinking about coming to Devon demonstrates that we value good quality practitioners and that we are committed to developing our own home-grown staff through the academy.
-We also know that we need to do more for our existing staff to ensure that they receive good quality training and are supported to work with our children.
+We are focussed on ensuring that the package we offer staff thinking about coming to Devon demonstrates that we value good quality practitioners and that we are committed to developing our own home-grown staff to ensure that they receive good quality training and are supported to work with our children.
 This includes building resilience and creating space for staff to develop and to have time to be reflective about their well-being and work.